gohugoio/hugo/content/en/hugo-pipes/fingerprint.md

 ---

-Fingerprinting and [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be applied to any asset file using `resources.Fingerpint` which takes two arguments, the resource object and a [hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+Fingerprinting and [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be applied to any asset file using `resources.Fingerprint` which takes two arguments, the resource object and a [hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 The default hash function is `sha256`.
 Other available functions are `sha384` (from Hugo `0.55`), `sha512` and `md5`.